LmaA-aD/AdKats/README.md

 Download link below.
 <h1>AdKats</h1>
 <p>
 Admin Toolset with a plethora of features.
-It is designed for use by groups with high traffic servers and many admins, but will function just as well for small servers.<br/>
+It is designed for groups with high-traffic servers and many admins, but will function just as well for small servers.<br/>
 <ul>
   <li><b>Infraction Tracking System.</b> Database reflected system to track player infractions and act accordingly.</li>